qaware/protocurl/doc/template.README.md

 * `-I test/proto` points to the directory of protobuf files of your service
     * with docker one needs to instead mount the directory to `/proto` via `-v $PWD/test/proto:/proto`
-* `-f happyday.proto` is the path and name to the file containing the request and response message definitions
-* `-i happyday.HappyDayRequest` and `-o happyday.HappyDayResponse` are Protobuf package paths to the message types
+* `-i ..HappyDayRequest` and `-o ..HappyDayResponse` are Protobuf message types.
+The `..` makes protocurl infer their full package paths.
 * `http://localhost:8080/happy-day/verify` is the url to the HTTP REST endpoint accepting and returning binary protobuf payloads
     * with docker one may additionally need `--network host`